JoshuaWise/jellypromise/README.md

 This function returns a promise that will be resolved with the return value of `handler` (it will be rejected if `handler` throws).

-If a `handler` argument is not provided (or is not a function), the returned promise will simply be fulfilled with `fulfillmentValues`.
+If a `handler` argument is not provided (or is not a function), the returned promise will be fulfilled with `fulfillmentValues`.
 In such a case, `rejectionReasons` will be discarded.

 Non-promise values in the `iterable` are treated like already-fulfilled promises.